Hrvoje Plum

-Hrvoje Plum (born 28 May 1994) is a Croatian footballer who plays as a midfielder for Glentoran.
+Hrvoje Plum (born 28 May 1994) is a Croatian footballer who plays as a midfielder and is currently a free agent.

 Career

 Plum started his senior career with Osijek.
 In 2013, he signed for Lokomotiva in the Croatian First Football League, where he made nine appearances and scored zero goals.
-After that, he played for Crotian clubs Cibalia and Dugopolje.
+After that, he played for Croatian clubs Cibalia and Dugopolje.

 On 6 July 2019, Plum signed for NIFL Premiership side Glentoran and further extended his contract with the club for another year in January 2020.